 It’s all too easy to throw our leftover, unwanted medications straight into the trash can.
-It does seem like the most logical option, but unfortunately this isn’t the best way to dispose of drugs you no longer need.
+It does seem like the most logical option, but unfortunately, this isn’t the best way to dispose of drugs you no longer need.

 Can we flush medication down the toilet?

 Flushing drugs down the toilet can be hazardous if they make their way into our water supply.
 Water plants are specialized in getting rid of bacteria but are not necessarily effective in removing the chemicals found in medications.
 It can also cause ecological harm.
 Nonetheless, the FDA advises flushing certain medications down the toilet that would otherwise pose a risk to those around.
 Flushing them down the toilet means they are immediately inaccessible.
-Some drugs are fatal when ingested and so it is better to get rid of them quickly rather than keeping them accessible to other people.
+Some drugs are fatal when ingested, so it is better to get rid of them quickly rather than keep them accessible to other people.

 The best way to dispose of medication